-ATLANTA – The IU Indy swim and dive team opened the NCAA Championships today, highlighted by
+ATLANTA – The IU Indy swim and dive team competed at the NCAA Championships this week, highlighted by

 Logan Kelly becoming the first IU Indy swimmer in program history to earn points at the event.